flashbots/suave-specs/specs/rigil/mevm.md

 ## Suave JSON-RPC

 SUAVE JSON-RPC can be seen as a super set of Ethereum JSON-RPC.
-This means that the [Ethereum JSON-RPC standard](https://geth.ethereum.org/docs/interacting-with-geth/rpc) remains the same when interacting with the SUAVE chain, with the following exceptions:
+This means that the [Ethereum JSON-RPC standard](https://geth.ethereum.org/docs/interacting-with-geth/rpc) remains the same when interacting with the SUAVE chain.
+Some methods in the `eth_` namespace are overloaded to support the confidential compute requests.

-We overload the methods in the `eth_` namespace to use them to send MEVM transactions too.
-This is only enabled for suave chain?
-All RPCs that return transaction or receipt objects will do so with type `SuaveTransaction`, a super set of regular Ethereum transactions.

 ### eth_sendRawTransaction

-Creates new message call transaction or a contract creation for signed `ConfidentialComputeRequest`.
+Creates new message call transaction or a contract creation for a signed `ConfidentialComputeRequest`.

 ### eth_call

 Executes a new message call immediately without creating a transaction on the block chain.
+It follows the same format as the default `eth_call` with two extra parameters:

 **Parameters**

-- `IsConfidential`: Set to true to execute as a confidential request to access to the `MEVM` methods.
+- `IsConfidential`: Set to true to execute as a confidential request and access the `MEVM` methods.
 - `ExecutionAddress`: `address` - (optional) The execution address that performs the execution.

 ### eth_executionAddress

-Returns the address of the available execution addresses available in the Kettle.
+Returns the list of available addresses in the Kettle to execute the confidential compute request.

 ### `suavex` namespace